jiminpopo/Crowd_Counting/README.md

 I concentrated on using the pre-trained VGG16 model.
 From my experience, utilizing VGG16 alone did not yield satisfactory results, so I incorporated an ASPP module, similar to the skip-connection in U-Net, to enhance performance.
 Additionally, selecting the appropriate loss function is crucial.
 Whil U-Net performs better with BCELoss, in my work with the pre-trained VGG16, MSELoss proved to be more effective.

+The file "Crowd_Counting/mywork/Jimin.ipynb" documents my experiment.
+Experimentally, we discovered that a smaller batch size and a larger number of epochs generally yield better results.
+However, in my specific experiments, setting the number of epochs to 300 proved more effective than setting it to 600.

 The order of the report is as follows: